-Health care professionals who have made the decision to specialize in oncology face a unique set of challenges.
-Issues such as quality of life and symptom management regularly impact standard of care concerns.
-City of Hope’s Division of Nursing Research and Education offers several specialized education programs:
+Health care professionals who have made the decision to specialize in oncology or palliative care face a unique set of challenges.
+Issues such as quality of life, communication concerns and symptom management regularly impact standard of care.

 ELNEC is a national education initiative to improve end-of-life care in the United States.
 The Project provides undergraduate and graduate nursing faculty, CE providers, staff development educators, specialty nurses in pediatrics, oncology, critical care and geriatrics and other nurses with training in end-of-life care so they can teach this essential information to nursing students and practicing nurses.
 ELNEC trainings are held multiple times each year in locations across the country.

-The City of Hope Pain & Palliative Care Resource Center serves as a clearinghouse of information and resources that assist others in improving the quality of pain management and end of life care.
-Established in 1985 by the Division of Nursing Research and Education, it is a central source of a variety of materials including pain assessment tools, patient education materials, research instruments, quality assurance materials, special population resources, cancer survivorship resources, end of life resources, and other resources.
+The City of Hope Pain & Palliative Care Resource Center (COHPPRC) serves as a clearinghouse of information and resources that assist others in improving the quality of pain management and end of life care.
+Established in 1985 by the Division of Nursing Research and Education, it is a central source of a variety of materials including pain assessment tools, patient education materials, research instruments, quality assurance materials, special population resources, cancer survivorship resources, spirituality, communication, end of life resources, and other resources.
+Visit the webpage now.